 We all need an occasional break, whether it comes in the form of an extended weekend or a full-fledged vacation.
 School is no exception.
-An extra day or week off every now and then will not keep our children from learning perseverance, nor will it demolish the school schedule.
-On the contrary, it just might help our children come back with a better focus and even give us the rejuvenation we need to get right back onto that schedule.
+An extra day or week off every now and then will not keep our children from learning perseverance, nor will it demolish the benchmark progress.

 Consider these school break suggestions: